udayakumar-s/ej2-angular-docs/ej2-angular/grid/filtering/filtering.md

-greaterThanOrEqual|Checks whether a value is greater than or equal to specified value. |Number &#124; Date lessThan |Checks whether a value is less than with specified value. |Number &#124; Date lessThanOrEqual |Checks whether a value is less than or equal to specified value. |Number &#124; Date
+greaterThanOrEqual|Checks whether a value is greater than or equal to specified value. |Number &#124; Date lessThan |Checks whether a value is less than with specified value. |Number &#124; Date lessThanOrEqual |Checks whether a value is less than or equal to specified value. |Number &#124; Date between|Filter the values based on the range between the start and end specified values. |Number &#124; Date

 > By default, the [`filterSettings.columns.operator`](https://ej2.syncfusion.com/angular/documentation/api/grid/predicateModel/#operator) value is **equal**.